Schwungus/nutpunch/README.md

 ### Customize Memory Handling

-You can `#define` custom memory handling functions for NutPunch to use.
+You can `#define` custom memory handling functions for NutPunch to use, before including the header.
 They're only relevant to the implementation.
+If none are specified, C's standard library functions are used.

 SDL3 example: